 Many actors have been unable to really ‘find’ a character until they put on the make-up, or until they try on the wig, or the costume.
 We find the Mask strange because we don’t understand how irrational our responses to the face are anyway, and we don’t realise that much of our lives is spent in some form of trance, i.e. absorbed…

 In most social situations you are expected to maintain a consistent personality.
 In a Mask class you are encouraged to ‘let go’, and allow yourself to become possessed.

 There’s always a disparity between the objective reality of ourselves and how we see ourselves or our identity.
 Maltz realized this through his work as a plastic surgeon and Johnstone through teaching improv.

-I think there’s a tremendous point of leverage for people in our generation to leverage our locations to change our masks and, consequently, our identities.
+There’s a tremendous point of leverage for people in our generation to leverage our locations to change our masks and, consequently, our identities.
 When you are location independent, you get to put on another mask and see how it feels.

-It was initially devastating to me coming back.
+When I came back to the U.S. after having lived abroad for the first time in Argentina for 6 months, it was initially devastating to me coming back.
 I had changed dramatically over the past 6 months but not many of my friends had.

 It’s hard to hang out with all your old buddies, in all you old haunts, having all the same conversations, and become a new person.